phonedotcom/API-SDK-ruby/docs/ApplicationsApi.md

 # **list_account_applications**
 > ListApplications list_account_applications(account_id, , opts)

-Get a list of applications you have defined
+This service lists the Applications on a given account

-Get a list of an account available applications
+Show details of an individual Application on a given account.

 ### Example
 ```ruby